MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 .. note::

+   The Front Panel may be too big for your screen, that is because of the RK055HDMIPI4MA0 display resolution.
+You can scroll down to see the bottom of the display.

-   If you want to know more about the use of the :guilabel:`AnimatedMascot`, please have a look at its Readme.
+   If you want to know more about the use of the :guilabel:`AnimatedMascot` usage, please have a look at its Readme.

 Run an application on i.MX RT1170 EVK